jlyu26/Feedbacker/README.md

 - Enhance authentication flows in app with Google OAuth authentication
 - Handling payments
 - Survey creation and identifying unique recipients in feedback (using Webhook)
+- Improve query performance of MongoDB (using Redis as cache layer)